jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - FCoE used to encapsulate Fibre Channel over Ethernet networks
             - with this technology, Fibre Channel operates as a Network layer (OSI layer 3) protocol, replacing IP as the payload of a standard Ethernet network
         - **Internet Small Computer Sysetms Interface (iSCSI)**: operating at layer 3, iSCSI is a network storage standard based on IP, used to enable location-independent file storage, transmission, and retrieval over LAN, WAN, or public internet connections
-        - **Multiprotocol Label Switching (MPLS)**: a high-throughput/high-performance network technology that directs data across a network based on short path labels rather than longer network addresses
+        - **Multiprotocol Label Switching (MPLS)**: a WAN protocol that operates at both layer 2 and 3 and does label switching; MPLS is a high-throughput/high-performance network technology that directs data across a network based on short path labels rather than longer network addresses
         - **Voice over Internet Protocol (VoIP)**: a tunneling mechanism that encapsulates audio, video, and other data into IP packets to support voice calls and multimedia collab
             - VoIP is considered a converged protocol because it combines audio and video encapsulation technology (operating as application layer protocols) with the protocol stack of TCP/IP

 - 4.1.6 Micro-segmentation (e.g., Software Defined Networks (SDN), Virtual eXtensible Local Area Network (VXLAN),Encapsulation, Software-Defined Wide Area Network (SD-WAN))
     - **Software-defined networks (SDN)**:
+        - SDN is a broad range of techniques enabling network management, routing, forwarding, and control functions to be directed by software
         - SDN is effectively network virtualization, and separates the infrastructure layer (aka the data or forwarding plane) - hardware and hardware-based settings, from the control layer - network services of data transmission management
             - NOTE: the **control plane**: uses protocols to decide where to send traffic, and the **data plane**: includes rules that decide whether traffic will be forwarded
         - typically ABAC-based